Royal tours of Canada: 1960 to 2000

 The Queen also journeyed to New Brunswick to celebrate the province's bicentennial in 1984, touching down, along with Prince Philip, at Moncton airport on 24 September, from where the royal party travelled to Shediac, Sackville, Riverview, and Fredericton over the course of three days.
-While at the Legislative Building, the Queen issued a Royal Warrant augmenting the province's coat of arms with its present crest, supporters, compartment, motto.
+While at the Legislative Building, the Queen issued a royal warrant augmenting the province's coat of arms with its present crest, supporters, compartment, motto.
 She also, when in Fredericton, unveiled a plaque in Wilmot Park that honoured Edward Wilmot and recounted the dedication of the park by the Queen's great-grandfather.
+During the same tour, in Sudbury, Ontario, she presided over the official opening of Science North.

-The Queen undertook a royal tour of Canada from 30 June 1992 to 3 July 1992 in order to preside over commemorations for the 125th anniversary of Canadian Confederation and her ruby jubilee.
+The Queen undertook a royal tour of Canada from 30 June to 3 July 1992 in order to preside over commemorations for the 125th anniversary of Canadian Confederation and her ruby jubilee.
 On 30 June, she unveiled an equestrian statue of herself at Parliament Hill in Ottawa.
-The statue is placed across a statue of Queen Victoria, the first monarch of a confederated Canada.
-On the same day, the Queen also unveiled two stained-glass windows at Rideau Hall, one to commemorate her ruby jubilee, the other to commemorate the 40th anniversary of the appointment of the first Canadian-born governor general of Canada.
-The following day, she presided over the swearing in of new members for the Queen's Privy Council of Canada, before presiding over official Canada Day celebrations on Parliament Hill.
+The statue is placed (though it is As of 2025 temporarily moved to Sussex Drive during the rehabilitation of the Centre Block) across from a statue of Queen Victoria, the first monarch of a federated Canada.
+On the same day, the Queen also unveiled two stained-glass windows at Rideau Hall, one to commemorate her ruby jubilee, the other to commemorate the 40th anniversary of the appointment of the first Canadian-born governor general.
+The following day, she presided over the swearing in of new members of the Queen's Privy Council of Canada, before presiding over official Canada Day celebrations on Parliament Hill.

 The Queen opened the University of Northern British Columbia in 1994.

+The Queen and Prince Philip visited Bonavista, Newfoundland, on 24 June 1997 to commemorate the 500th anniversary of John Cabot's landing in North America.